RSCactusDev/autoLaiskai-django/README.md

 User
 # autoLaiskai-django
 This is a Django web application designed for land surveyors, which automates the preparation of letters regarding the surveyed plot and generates invitations for measurements to adjacent plots.
+Application is more user-friendly and comes with an interface, offering improvements over the previous LT-CadastreInvitationGenerator script.
+Additionally, it does not require dbf files of Lithuanian cities; the only requirement is to have an account with Registru Centras Geomatininkas.
 # Project Features
 - Simple register, login feature.
 - On the settings page, users can upload their company details in .docx format (rekvizitai) and create their own letter template.